How is Zeffy free?

 Partnering with local artists or celebrities to create limited-edition merchandise is an excellent way to promote your cause and raise money.
 You can offer the merchandise online for a limited time or produce a limited number of each piece.

-131. Personalized thank you messages
+131. Personalised thank you messages

 It's not news that saying thank you is good for us.
 We all know that a simple thank you builds trust and closer bonds with the people around us.
 But what is news is that just witnessing a thank you can bring entire groups of people closer together, strengthening relationships and creating a desire to help and connect even more.